nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > <img src="images/ProcrastiNomore_After_Add_Event.PNG" width="1000">

 #### 3.2.2.
 Deadlines

+Deadlines added into the task manager are sorted by their due date.
+Events with earlier due date and time will be located at the top and later due date and time at the bottom of the deadline tasks pane.

 Format: `ADD` task `BY` date/date time
 > Without specified end time, end time will be automatically assigned as: